jpdgoncalves/information-retrieval-assigments/README.md

 After the indexing process is done it will load the index and the queries in `data/queries.txt` as well as queries relevance in `data/queries.relevance.txt`.
 Then for each query it will retrieve  the top 100 results and write them into `results/results.txt`.
-After processing all queries it will write various evaluation metrics (Precision, Recall, NDGC, etc) into `data/evaluation.txt`.
+After processing all queries it will write various evaluation metrics (Precision, Recall, NDCG, etc) into `data/evaluation.txt`.

 ## Command Options